-The Future Leaders Series is our flagship program designed to engage Australia's future leaders in the critical issues affecting Australia, the Indo-Pacific region and the international system and equip them with the knowledge, skills and networks to respond to these challenges and shape future policy decisions.
+The Future Leaders Series is our flagship program designed to engage Australia's future leaders in the critical issues affecting Australia, the Indo-Pacific region and the international system.
+It equips them with the knowledge, skills and networks to respond to these challenges and shape future policy decisions.

-Each session was facilitated by a leading expert in the field, providing participants with an unparalleled opportunity to engage with and learn from today's leaders.
-The final week of the series saw the participants put forward their bold and innovative ideas to address a challenge or opportunity in the bilateral relationship, through a policy pitch competition.
+Each session is facilitated by leading experts in the field, providing participants with an unparalleled opportunity to engage with and learn from today's leaders.
+The final session allows participants to apply their knowledge and ideas; to lead a roundtable discussion with their peers and series partners; and produce a policy brief for publication outlining their recommendations.

-In previous years, the series has focused on:
+In previous years, the series have focused on:

 2018: The rise of populism